QuentinRougemont/gatk_haplotype/Readme.md

 **Samtools** software available [here](http://www.htslib.org/)

-all three software should be linked into your bashrc or in your bin
+all software should be linked into your bashrc or in your bin, they are all open source

 ## To do: